BCV-Uniandes/SIMPOD/README.md

 ## :crystal_ball: Data Creation Process

-We created the data following the approach explained on [PAPER].
+We created the data following the approach explained on [PAPER](https://doi.org/10.1038/s41597-025-05534-3).
 To replicate this process run the following command, using some example CIF files in the *Data_Creation/Files* folder.

 ```
 python Data_Creation/Extract_Info.py
 ```

 In the *Data_Creation/Data_Utils.py* file, you will find the main functions used to extract information from the CIF files and generate the simulated diffractograms and images.
-For a detailed mathematical explanation of the image generation process, go to the Methods section of [PAPER].
+For a detailed mathematical explanation of the image generation process, go to the Methods section of [PAPER](https://doi.org/10.1038/s41597-025-05534-3).

 ## :robot: Machine Learning for Space Group Prediction

-Here we provide the codes for the space group prediction using the PXRD patterns from SIMPOD, described in [PAPER].
+Here we provide the codes for the space group prediction using the PXRD patterns from SIMPOD, described in [PAPER](https://doi.org/10.1038/s41597-025-05534-3).

 ### :eyes: Computer Vision Models